flipcoder/textbeat/README.md

 I wanted to track music in my text editor because I'm quite fast with it.
 The available options weren't good enough.
-This is my attempt at making a column-oriented, music tracker that works from a text editor and includes an interactive midi shell.
+This is my attempt at making a column-oriented (vertical) music tracker that works from a text editor and includes an interactive midi shell.

-There is VERY basic vim mappings for playback, but its limited.
+There are VERY basic vim mappings for playback, but its limited.
 My plan is getting full integration and playback control very soon.

 I currently test on Linux using qsynth.
 Helm also works.